IgniteUI/igniteui-documentation/topics/02_Controls/igRadialMenu/01_Adding/01_igRadialMenu_Adding_MVC_App.md

 2. Instantiate the `igRadialMenu` control configuring its basic rendering options.

 	Instantiates the `igRadialMenu` control.
-As with all %%ProductName%% %%ProductNameMVC%%, you must call the Render method to render the HTML and JavaScript to the View.
+As with all %%ProductNameMVC%% controls, you must call the Render method to render the HTML and JavaScript to the View.

 	**In ASPX:**